By Lucy Andrews

 Mr Tapat called for action from the chambers, claiming that, “The system is broken, and the ones who have broken it can also fix it.”

 However, the opposition was resistant to pass the Bill due to the $10 petrol vouchers assigned to students.
 The opposition claimed that $10 a day was too much to give to every student to travel to class, seeing as the Bill did not specify the distance required for a petrol voucher to be given.

-As Honourable Member Chatrary stated, “regardless of how high or low petrol prices are”, $10 a day will be given to a student irrespective of how far away they live.
-They will also be given to a student “whose car runs on diesel or considerably cheaper petrol.”
+As Honourable Member Chatrary stated that regardless of petrol prices or travel distance, $10 a day will be given to every higher education student.
+They will also be given to students “whose car runs on diesel or considerably cheaper petrol.”

-Honourable Member Mantikas highlighted the possibility that in this way, the Bill does not reach those it intends to reach.
+Honourable Member Mantikas argued that because of this, the Bill does not reach those it intends to reach.
 “The entire bill fails to help students in need.
 This bill helps students who are rich and do not need it.”

-However, Honourable Member Mugisha noted that there are programs in other states to support cheaper living costs for international and post graduate students, and these may be drawing international students away from Victorian Universities.
+Honourable Member Mugisha responded by highlighting that there are programs in other states to support cheaper living costs for international and post graduate students.
+Eventually, she argued, such programs may be draw international students away from Victorian Universities.